chauff/cse1500-web-transcripts/Lecture-4.md

 $(document).ready(main);
 ```

 Let's start at the bottom of this code snippet.
 In order to retrieve the list of TODOs from the server, we use `$.getJSON(url, function(data))`.
-This is jQuery's shorthand for making an HTTP GET request to `url` and executing the function specified as second parameter in the case of a successful request.
+This is jQuery's shorthand for making an HTTP GET request to `url` and executing the function specified as second argument in the case of a successful request.
 When the request is successful, `data` will contain the data retrieved from the server.
 What do we do with that data then?
 To answer this question, we need to parse our function expression `addTodosToList`: we first locate in the DOM tree the unordered list placeholder which we gave the id `todo-list`; for every todo we received, we create a list element (`<li>`) with the corresponding text and append it to our `<ul>` element.

 Without the use of jQuery, the `XMLHttpRequest` object leads to more clunky looking code, as this [MDN example](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX/Getting_Started) shows.